McBoomer/SQY-Python-Expense-Tracker/README.md

 # Expense Tracker App

 ## Overview

+## Demo video
+demo of the program running:

+https://github.com/user-attachments/assets/dea47a01-b637-48d3-a67a-0afe5fb09476

 this is a simple python user interface that takes in user data with input fields and confirms it with buttons, it has a github dark theme look

 user info is saved into  a `.db` file using sql as the system. the info is then shown in a table

 the same data is sorted into its category and shown as a bar graph on the right side of the ui. this way users can track spending easy with a basic tool

 this project  shows knowlege in:
 - python
 - pyqt6
 - ax
 - matplotplib
 - css
 - sql

-## Demo video
-demo of the program running:

-https://github.com/user-attachments/assets/dea47a01-b637-48d3-a67a-0afe5fb09476

 ## Features
 - dark github style theme
 - add, delete and view expenses with input fields
 - saves data  in a sqlite `.db` file
 - table shows all expenses
 - bar graph shows spending by category
 - "today" button to quick set date
 - table on  the left and chart on the right

 ## Tech Stack
 - python
 - pyqt6
 - sqlite (sql)
 - matplotplib
-- css  (qt stylesheets)
+- css  (qt stylesheets0

 ## License
 This project  is open source under the [MIT License](https://opensource.org/license/mit)

 ## Installation

 copy this  repo and install deps:

 ```bash
 git clone https://github.com/your-username/expense-tracker-app.git